Happy Holidays 2019!

-Every year I look for inspiration to help me create this message and I must admit this year it has been a bit of a struggle.
-The external environment seems so divisive now and good people just can’t seem to figure out ways to respect each other’s views.
+Every year, I seek inspiration to help me craft this message, and I must admit that this year it has been a bit of a struggle.
+The external environment seems so divisive now, and good people can’t seem to figure out ways to respect each other’s views.
 Many of us are having monologues we think are dialogues with another person.
-It’s not enough to think you are right, you must ram it down the other person’s throat and prove to them they are wrong (which probably will never happen by the way).
-Our public leaders take advantage of this fact and divide and conquer us as it suits their individual purpose.
-Moreover, our media, instead of being objective, takes sides and wags its finger at those it deems ripe for judgment, prioritizing ratings over unbiased reporting.
-We force the complexities of life into “black and white’ constructs with no appreciation for the “gray” that exists in most individual circumstances.
+It’s not enough to believe you are right; you must ram it down the other person’s throat and prove to them they are wrong (which probably will never happen, by the way).
+Our public leaders take advantage of this fact and divide and conquer us as it suits their purpose.
+Moreover, our media prioritizes ratings over unbiased reporting, taking sides and criticizing those it deems ripe for judgment.
+We force the complexities of life into “black-and-white” constructs with no appreciation for the “gray” that exists in most individual circumstances.
 Whatever happened to trying to understand where another person was coming from?
-What about one of our most revered historical leaders, Abraham Lincoln, reminding us to act “with malice towards none and with charity to all.”
+What about one of our most revered historical leaders, Abraham Lincoln, reminding us to act “with malice towards none and with charity to all”?
 And, as the Biblical saying goes, “We are all equal before the eyes of God.”
 I sometimes wonder if people fully digest the teachings of those sources they revere.

-All people form beliefs and act based on personal experience and their own perception of good intentions.
-Very few people wake up wanting to make the world a worse place and harm their fellow man/woman.
-As human beings, we all want the same basic things: meaningfulness, love, friendship, security, and opportunity.
-When these things are lacking in a society or community, cracks in its foundation start to emerge.
-There is much more that unites us than pulls us apart.
-We take our blessings for granted and embrace every opportunity to feel slighted and/or victimized.
+All people form beliefs and act based on their personal experiences and perceptions of good intentions.
+Hardly anyone wakes up wanting to make the world a worse place and harm their fellow human beings.
+As human beings, we all desire the same fundamental things: meaning, love, friendship, security, and opportunity.
+When these basic needs are not met in a society or community, it leads to the emergence of cracks in its foundation.
+There is much more that unites us than divides us.
+We often take our blessings for granted and tend to feel slighted and/or victimized in every opportunity.
 Everyone should read Stephen Pinker (and others of his ilk) to see how much better we have it than ever before in human experience.
 Our societal foundation is comparatively strong.
 Why aren’t we more grateful instead of being so perturbed?

 Then it hit me.
 The story of Christmas is exactly what we should be focusing on.
 A refugee child from a family of meager means is born in the humblest of circumstances.
-He is raised by a loving unsuspecting mother and an understanding and supportive stepfather who do their best to raise him in the right way and let his spirit shine.
-He spends his brief time on the planet as an adult reaching out to all types of people to help them find the best within themselves through a compelling unifying message.
+He was raised by a loving, unsuspecting mother and an understanding and supportive stepfather who did their best to raise him in the right way and let his spirit shine.
+He spends his brief time on the planet as an adult, reaching out to all types of people to help them find the best within themselves through a compelling, unifying message.
 His default emotion is empathy.
 He does his best to serve as an inspirational role model.
-He is especially interested in crossing socio-economic boundaries and seeing the good and common humanity in all people.
-He has minimal interest in material things but instead is generous to a fault with what little he has.
+He is especially interested in crossing socio-economic boundaries and seeing the good and shared humanity in all people.
+His interest in material things is minimal, but he is generous with what little he has.
 He relies on the kindness of strangers to help him survive and do his important work.
-He speaks truth to power and challenges societal conventions that are either corrupt or not working effectively.
-He most certainly has the courage of his convictions.
-When confronted by enormous temptations he finds the strength within himself to resist and stay focused on his true path and mission.
-When asked to put the needs of others before his own, he avoids the easy way out to benefit himself and instead pays the biggest of personal prices to fulfill his purpose.
+He speaks truth to power and challenges societal conventions that are either corrupt or ineffective.
+He undoubtedly possesses the courage to stand by his beliefs.
+When confronted by enormous temptations, he finds the strength within himself to resist and stay focused on his true path and mission.
+When asked to put the needs of others before his own, he avoids the easy way out to benefit himself and instead pays the greatest personal price to fulfill his purpose.
 He is what we could be…

-Whether you are a person of faith or not it is an important story that has stood the test of time.
-Regardless of your faith, the overall message hopefully rings true.
+Regardless of your religious beliefs, this significant narrative has endured over time.
+Whatever your faith, the general message ought to strike a chord.
 Why?
-Because it shows the depths of the potential courage, compassion, and good within each of us.
-Of course, it is a high bar, and we all fall short quite often.
+Because it reveals the depths of potential courage, compassion, and goodness within each of us.
+Of course, it sets a high standard, and we often fail to meet it.
 However, that doesn’t mean we can’t be inspired to do better.
 It’s easy to judge, but much harder to try to understand and forgive.
 Anger and resentment are easy emotions to embrace.
 We often resist what is hard to comprehend and even harder to put into practice.
 We crave familiarity and fear difference.
 Our preference is to choose the easier route when possible.
 Our scarcity mentality allows us to survive, but in most cases hinders our individual and collective ability to thrive.
 We confuse “more” with “better.”
-We feel sorry for the less fortunate but mostly leave them to fend for themselves.
-We like to feel we are better than other people and more deserving of what we have without fully appreciating the advantages we started with (and they did not).
-We put our own needs above the more desperate needs of others.
-We put our own tribe on a pedestal whilst casting stones at other tribes.
-We like to believe we are more courageous than we are and truly won’t know until tested.
-We are human and a continual work in progress until the day we depart this earth-bound journey.
+While we sympathize with those who are less fortunate, we often neglect them.
+We often think we’re better than others and more deserving of what we have, without realizing the advantages we had that they didn’t.
+We prioritize our needs over the more pressing needs of others.
+We elevate our own tribe while disparaging others.
+We often like to believe we are more courageous than we actually are.
+And, honestly, we won’t know until we’re tested.
+Until the day we leave this earthly journey, we remain human and are a work in progress.

-The good news is that we have many opportunities to grow, improve and evolve in ways that benefit one another.
+The good news is that we have many opportunities to grow, improve, and evolve in ways that benefit one another.
 I am by no means a pessimist.
 I am very much the opposite.
 I see the good in people all the time.
-There is a light of goodness that runs through the universe that is hard to miss if you are paying attention.
+There is a light of goodness pervading the universe, which is hard to miss if one pays attention.
 I see regular examples of selflessness, charity, and helpfulness every day.
 I’ll go to my grave believing our default human behavior is to “do good unto others.”
 The story of Jesus shows us all what is possible when we tap into this energy.
 We may not be God, but we can all strive to be more “Jesus-like” in our thinking and actions.
 He doesn’t need to be your “Messiah” or the “Son of God” for you to get the point.
 The message itself has value regardless of the religious interpretation.

 I hope that 2019 is a happy, healthy, successful, and enjoyable year for your family and you!